Why and How Using a Method to Create Interesting Photos - Part 1

 Thinking Only of Technique is a Serious Error

-We often say during our training sessions that although technique is essential, it is not what it makes pictures interesting.
+I often say during my training sessions that although technique is essential, it is not what it makes pictures interesting.
 By choosing elements to assemble, the photographer alone can make the photos beautiful and interesting.
 He alone provides the magical touch.

 Photographic tools are not an end in themselves.
 They are only present to help a photographer develop his creativity and unique style.
 A photographer must learn to put photographic tools at the service of his personal expression.